 Use it as a Cooler

-The YETI Silo can pull double-duty as a cooler for road trips or weekend camps.
+Most folks overlook the fact that the YETI Silo can pull double-duty as a cooler for road trips or weekend camps.
 Fill it with ice and you’re good to go.
 Plus you can drain off melted water using the spigot.

 I’ve never used my Silo as a cooler.
 I mainly use my Pelican 70qt cooler.
 However, I could see myself using the Silo as a cooler on shorter trips thanks to its smaller footprint and the fact that it utilizes vertical space in my truck more efficiently than my massive Pelican cooler.